 If numbers are such that we can’t maintain physical distancing in the dining area, participants are split into groups with staggered meal times at breakfast, lunch and dinner.

 Catering staff and volunteers wear masks and aprons when preparing or serving food.
 Food is served at specified locations within the café area.

 If you have any food allergies please notify us in advance, so we can make arrangements for you.

 We are monitoring the situation daily, and all of the information on this page is subject to change based on government guidelines.

 If Welsh Government guidance changes due to a worsening COVID environment, we may have to cancel courses.
 In these circumstances we will refund your course fees.

+The CAT Visitors Centre is open to booked visits.
 We have made some changes to how our visitor centre operates.
 See our visitor centre pages for details.